-Thank you for your interest in our beautiful city - Homer, Alaska!
+Hello!
+Thank you for your interest in our beautiful city-Homer, Alaska!

-On behalf of the Homer Chamber of Commerce, the Mayor and the City's Economic Development Commission, we are excited to provide you with an overview about the numerous opportunities and benefits Homer has to offer year-round.
+On behalf of the Homer Chamber of Commerce, the City of Homer and the Mayor, we are excited to provide you with an overview about the numerous opportunities and benefits Homer has to offer year-round.